Patagonia, Inc.: History

-Yvon Chouinard, an accomplished rock climber, began selling hand-forged mountain climbing gear in 1957 through his company Chouinard Equipment.
+Yvon Chouinard, an accomplished rock climber and big wall climber, began selling hand-forged rock-climbing equipment in 1957 through his company Chouinard Equipment.
 He worked alone selling his gear until 1965, when he partnered with Tom Frost in order to improve his products and address the growing supply and demand issue he faced.
 In 1970, Chouinard obtained rugby shirts from Scotland that he wore while climbing because the collar kept the climbing sling from hurting his neck.
 Great Pacific Iron Works, Patagonia's first store, opened in 1973 in the former Hobson meat-packing plant at Santa Clara St. in Ventura, near Chouinard's blacksmith shop.
 In 1981, Patagonia and Chouinard Equipment were incorporated within Great Pacific Iron Works.
 In 1984, Chouinard changed the name of Great Pacific Iron Works to Lost Arrow Corporation.
+In 1993, Patagonia became the first company to manufacture clothing using polyester sourced from recycled bottles.

 A Patagonia store in Portland, Oregon, was located in a renovated 1895-built former warehouse until moving to a new location in 2017.

-Patagonia has expanded its product line to include apparel targeted towards other sports, such as surfing.
-In addition to clothing, they offer other related products, including camping food.
-Its sales grew to $750m by 2015.
+In 2012, Patagonia created a new division called Patagonia Provisions to produce food products.
+In 2017, Patagonia created a trade-in and exchange program called Worn Wear.
+In 2019, Patagonia launched a program named ReCrafted that creates and sells clothing made from scraps of fabric coming from used Patagonia gear.
+The program promotes longer life spans for their clothing by providing sewing videos and/or the help of professionals via events in both the United States and Europe.
 By the late 2010s, branded Patagonia fleece vests became known for their use by financial executives, and in 2019, Patagonia announced that its distribution of branded products would focus on firms committed to environmental, social, and corporate governance initiatives.

 In September 2020, Patagonia announced that Rose Marcario would step down as its chief executive officer and be succeeded by Ryan Gellert.
+By 2021, Patagonia announced that it would no longer produce its clothing with added corporate logos to improve garment life-spans.

 In September 2022, Chouinard transferred ownership of Patagonia (all of its voting stock, about 2% of total stock) to the Patagonia Purpose Trust, a trust overseen by the Chouinard family and advisors.
 Chouinard's stated goal was for profits to be used to address climate change and protect land.
 All nonvoting stock was transferred to Holdfast Collective, a 501(c)(4) organization.
-The move allows Chouinard to avoid taxation on the gift of the nonvoting shares since it was to a nonprofit holding company, while effectively maintaining control of the company via the affiliated trust's ownership of the voting stock.
-A gift tax of $17 million was assessed on the transfer of the voting stock.
+The move allowed Chouinard to avoid taxation on the gift of the nonvoting shares since it was to a nonprofit holding company, while effectively maintaining control of the company via the affiliated trust's ownership of the voting stock, although a gift tax of $17 million was assessed on the transfer of the voting stock.

+In January 2026, the company sued environmental activist and drag queen Pattie Gonia for $1 for trademark infringement.
+While the company provided images of Gonia using branding that closely resembled the Patagonia brand logo, the activist denied using the logo in merchandise.